-- .01 This section 3200 applies to advice that an actuary provides regarding the funded status or funding of a pension plan, except where such advice is with respect to: - The wind-up, in full or in part, of a pension plan; or - The financial reporting of a pension plan's costs and obligations in the employer's or the pension plan's financial statements.
+.01 This section 3200 applies to advice that an actuary provides regarding the funded status or funding of a pension plan, except where such advice is with respect to:

+- The wind-up, in full or in part, of a pension plan; or - The financial reporting of a pension plan's costs and obligations in the employer's or the pension plan's financial statements.

-3210 General
+3210 GENERAL

-- .01 The actuary's advice on the funded status or funding of a pension plan should take account of the circumstances affecting the work.
-[Effective February 1, 2018] - .02 The actuary should select an actuarial cost method that is consistent with the circumstances affecting the work.
-[Effective February 1, 2018] - .03 The actuary should select an asset valuation method that is consistent with the circumstances affecting the work.
-[Effective February 1, 2018] - .04 The actuary's advice on the funded status of a pension plan should take account of the pension plan's benefits at the calculation date, except that the actuary's advice may anticipate a pending amendment to the pension plan that increases the value of its benefits.
-[Effective December 31, 2010] - .05 The actuary's advice on the funded status or funding of a pension plan should take account of expenses if they are expected to be paid from the pension plan's assets.
-[Effective December 31, 2010] - .06 The actuary's advice on the funded status or funding of a pension plan may, consistent with the circumstances affecting the work, take into account the value and the terms of a letter of credit of which the pension plan is the beneficiary.
-[Effective February 1, 2018] - .07 If the actuary is providing advice on funding: - The actuary should determine the next calculation date, and - The actuary's advice on funding should cover at least the period between the calculation date and the next calculation date.
+- .01 The actuary's advice on the funded status or funding of a pension plan should take account of the circumstances of the work. - .02 The actuary should select an actuarial cost method that is consistent with the circumstances of the work. - .03 The actuary should select an asset valuation method that is consistent with the circumstances of the work. - .04 The actuary's advice on the funded status of a pension plan should take account of the pension plan's benefits at the calculation date, except that the actuary's advice may anticipate a pending amendment to the pension plan that increases the value of its benefits. - .05 The actuary's advice on the funded status or funding of a pension plan should take account of expenses if they are expected to be paid from the pension plan's assets. - .06 The actuary's advice on the funded status or funding of a pension plan may, consistent with the circumstances of the work, take into account the value and the terms of a letter of credit of which the pension plan is the beneficiary. - .07 If the actuary is providing advice on funding: - The actuary should determine the next calculation date, and - The actuary's advice on funding should cover at least the period between the calculation date and the next calculation date.
 [Effective December 31, 2010]

-Circumstances affecting the work
+Circumstances of the work